openeuler-mirror/global-trust-authority/docs/GTA_Usage_Guidelines.md

 3. Public key certificate for validation signature of baseline/policy
 4. ima metrics baseline

 Data that needs to be preset on the agent side:

-1. The device needs to have a TPM chip
+1. The device needs to have the TPM, which includes the hardware TPM, vTPM, or fTPM.
 2. The device must be preset with the IAK certificate in the TPM chip

 All of the above data is in the Challenge_Request_Challenge_Response_Environment_Preparation.md document.